Travel Apprenticeships

 Travel apprenticeships are a springboard for progression to more senior roles in the travel industry or positions outside travel that require high level customer service skills.
 Damar travel consultant apprentices have progressed to other apprenticeships, most commonly team leader or supervisor.

-We have regular start dates throughout the year for our apprenticeships.
-Please get in touch for more information.
+We have regular start dates throughout the year for our travel apprenticeships.
+Please see our schedule page for more information.

 Invest in talented individuals with Damar

-Ready to learn more about our apprenticeship programme?
+Ready to learn more about our travel apprenticeships?
 Then please get in touch.
 A member of our expert team will be more than happy to chat with you.

 Travel and tourism apprenticeship FAQs

-As an employer of a travel apprentice, you’ll be responsible for providing your apprentice with relevant experience, alongside time to complete their apprenticeship work, typically at least six hours on average per week.
+As an employer of a travel apprentice, you’ll be responsible for providing your apprentice with relevant experience, alongside time to complete their apprenticeship work.
 The apprentice’s supervisor or line manager should also provide regular feedback and delegate suitable work activities which challenge the apprentice and build confidence.
 They will also need to attend the 12-weekly review visits with the apprentice and their coach.

 Hiring an apprentice for your travel organisation is a strategic and effective way to cultivate talent, enhance your team, and contribute to the future of the travel industry.
 It will allow you to build an enthusiastic and motivated team, with increased loyalty and retention.